 Ready to soak up sweet shades of orange, brown, mustard, and more?
 From autumn festivals to sprawling private gardens, perfect picnic spots, and stunning national parks, here are all the best places in Sydney and surrounds to see autumn leaves.

-Royal Botanic Gardens
+Royal Botanic Garden

 Mayfield Gardens, Oberon

-Inspired by English country garden estates, and a breezy two-and-a-half hour drive from Sydney, Mayfield’s 160 acres are for the garden aficionado with a weekend to spare.
-After all, they have bridges, obelisk garden, ponds and an alley of London Plane trees.
+Inspired by English country garden estates, and a breezy two-and-a-half-hour drive from Sydney, Mayfield’s 160 acres are for the garden aficionado with a weekend to spare.
+After all, they have bridges, an obelisk garden, ponds, and an alley of London Plane trees.

 Cattai National Park

 Image credit: Destination NSW